Armando Diaz: Postwar

 On 1 November 1921, Diaz was in Kansas City to attend the groundbreaking ceremony for the Liberty Memorial, which was being constructed there.
 Also present that day were Lieutenant General Baron Jacques of Belgium, Admiral David Beatty of Great Britain, Marshal Ferdinand Foch of France, and General John J. Pershing of the United States.
 One of the main speakers was US Vice President Calvin Coolidge.
 In 1935, bas-reliefs of Jacques, Foch, Diaz, and Pershing by sculptor Walker Hancock were added to the memorial.
-Also, during his visit to the United States in 1921, General Diaz toured New Orleans where he planted a ceremonial, live oak tree in Audubon Park and was honored by the city during that visit which named a street after him.
+Also, during his visit to the United States in 1921, General Diaz toured New Orleans where he planted a ceremonial, live oak tree in Audubon Park and was honoured by the city during that visit which named a street after him.
 General Diaz St. is located in Lakeview, New Orleans.

 After the war, Diaz was appointed as a senator.
 In 1921, he was ennobled by King Victor Emmanuel III and given the victory title of 1st Duca della Vittoria ("Duke of the Victory").
 Benito Mussolini named him Minister of War, and upon retirement in 1924, he was given the honour of Marshal of Italy (Maresciallo d'Italia).

 He died in Rome in 1928 and was buried in the church of Santa Maria degli Angeli e dei Martiri.
 Admiral Paolo Thaon di Revel was interred next to Diaz upon his death in 1948.